Justinjdaniel/JustinJDaniel/README.md

 - 🔭 I’m currently exploring and working on Blockchain in Sustainability.
 - 🌱 I’m currently learning R3, D3, and more.
 - 🤓 I’m looking for help in AWS DevOps, Kubernetes, and more.
-- 🤔 I’m thinking to learn more about Machine Learning and Data Science.
+- 🤔 I’m thinking of learning more about Machine Learning and Data Science.
   <!-- - 💬 Ask me about ... -->
   <!-- - 😄 Pronouns: ... -->
   <!-- - ⚡ Fun fact: ... -->